parijke/corlate/README.md

 # corlate

-A theme created of from the bootstrap theme Corlate.
+A theme created of from the bootstrap template Corlate.
 All credits goes to https://shapebootstrap.net/

 Setting it up:
 There is a theme.yml file containing some info.
 Tweak these to your needs